jsmile/news/README.md

 # news

-A Flutter Repository( ApiProvider & DbProvider ) project.
+A Flutter Repository( ApiProvider & DbProvider & BLoC ) project.

 ## Getting Started

 This project is a starting point for a Flutter application.

+It is a bloc pattern project with no specific bloc library.
+And it includes showing recursive items.

 A few resources to get you started if this is your first Flutter project: